Skip to content

 “We often encounter diseases we have never heard of before”

-Rare diseases are the theme of the next Life Science Talks, which is Pharmadanmark’s own conference, held twice a year.
-And the field is far from rare for speaker Elsebet Østergaard.
-She is a medical doctor and professor specializing in clinical genetics.
-Every day, she meets patients living with a rare disease, and it is not uncommon for her to encounter diagnoses she has never seen before.
+Elsebet Østergaard is a physician and professor specialising in clinical genetics.
+Every day, she sees patients with rare diseases, and it is not uncommon for her to encounter diagnoses she has never seen before.